 - allows servers to “push” responses proactively into client caches

 Wait, what?
-Don't worry - let's try to explain this a bit in layman's terms.
+Don't worry - let's try to explain this a bit in simpler terms.

-- Binary instead of textual: this is something which makes transfer and parsing of the data much more efficient.
+- Binary instead of textual: this is something that makes the transfer and parsing of the data much more efficient.
 Binary data transfer is also much less prone to errors.
 Textual data is meant for human consumption.
 Binary data is design for machine consumption, to using binary for transferring data is inherently faster.

-- Fully multiplexed: again, simply put, with HTTP the problem was that each connection was prone to blocking the connetions after it.
+- Fully multiplexed: again, simply put, with HTTP the problem was that each connection was prone to blocking the connections that need to happen after it.
 Imagine yourself in the queue to get into your favorite sports match, but rather than having multiple entry points, you only had 1 turnstile.
 You can imagine that things can get very very slow.
 Multiplexing allows multiple files and requests to be transferred at the same time.
-In the turnstile example, rather than have one person going in at a time, we have 10 gates, with 10 turnstiles going in together.
+In the football match example, rather than have one person going in at a time, we have 10 gates, with 10 turnstiles going in together.

-- Use one conection for parallelism: as we mentioned before, when a connection is expensive to create if you keep creating and closing it for every resource you need, you're going to create a serious overhead issue.
+- Use one connection for parallelism: as we mentioned before, when a connection is expensive to create if you keep creating and closing it for every resource you need, you're going to create a serious overhead issue.
 Multiplexing allows the same connection to be reused over and over again.
 Imagine the connection as a pipe through which data keeps flowing until you don't have any more data.
-Also, do note that for any website, you will typically have the browser talking to multiple web servers for various 3rd party scripts and resources (Facebook sharing scripts, Twitter, Google Analtics, Ad networks etc. etc.) Having one connection for each of these is more efficient.
+Also, do note that for any website, you will typically have the browser talking to multiple web servers for various 3rd party scripts and resources (Facebook sharing scripts, Twitter, Google Analytics, Ad networks, etc.) Having one connection for each of these is more efficient.

 - Header compression is also another efficient way of removing several of the overheads associated with having to retrieve several different resources from the same or multiple web servers.
 Once again, typically rather than having to perform multiple to and fro trips, one trip is typically enough.

-- Allows servers to push resources proactively: this is a way that the server, rather than waiting for the client browser to request the different resources as per our first example, it will proactively send them resources they will probably need.
+- Allows servers to push resources proactively: this is a way that the server, rather than waiting for the client browser to request the different resources as per our first example, will proactively send resources that the browser will eventually need or ask for.
 This is called HTTP/2 Server push.